Octopus120/betterWebConfig/README.md

 ### 2. How to install and configure Auto text?

+   Need to load manually before Google approve it in Google Store.

    Please follow the links bellow to download and install the chrome extension:

    Download https://github.com/Octopus120/myPromptsConfig/blob/main/chrome.release.zip